QihongL/MCW_iterativeLasso/README.md

 e.g.:
 10 folds CV
 - try lambda1, lambda2, ..., lambdaN
-- - for each lambda, do 9 folds CV
+--- and  for each lambda, do 9 folds CV (we can use cvglmnet() to do this)

 and do this for every subject